ryan-l-robinson/ryan-l-robinson.github.io/_posts/2022-02-05-gitlab-devops-php-lint.md

   height: 300
   alt: "GitLab logo"
 categories:
+  - Websites
   - Drupal
 tags:
   - GitHub
   - GitLab
   - 'GitLab DevOps'
   - PHP
 ---

 Here’s another piece in a [GitLab DevOps](/tags/gitlab-devops/) setting: when code is committed to GitLab, I want to run a PHP linter on the custom code folders of Drupal (modules and themes) to make sure there aren’t any glaring syntax bugs that snuck through.
 My personal favourite error is when a “:wq” gets inserted into a file trying to exit vim, after doing all the testing.